Higher derivatives of the end-point map of a linear control system via adapted coordinates

 \subsection{Optimality conditions in sub-Riemannian geometry}

-In Sec.~\ref{sec:coordinates} we were able to associate an affine control system \eqref{eqn:aff_ctr_sys} with the problem of calculating the derivatives (or, more percisely, the jet-expansion) of the end-point map at a given trajectory of a linear control system \eqref{eqn:lin_ctrl_syst}.
+In Sec.~\ref{sec:coordinates} we were able to associate a control-affine system \eqref{eqn:aff_ctr_sys} with the problem of calculating the derivatives (or, more precisely, the jet-expansion) of the end-point map at a given trajectory of a control-linear system \eqref{eqn:lin_ctrl_syst}.
 The results of Sussmann and Jurdjevic \cite{Sussmann_Jurdjevic_1972} give simple criteria for local non-controllability of a control system at a given point.
-It turns out that for $k=1$ and $k=2$ these criteria are closely related with necessary optimality conditions in sub-Riemannian geometry.
-Bellow we shall explain this relation.
+It turns out that for $k=1$ and $k=2$ these criteria are closely related to necessary optimality conditions in sub-Riemannian geometry.
+Below we shall explain this relation.

-\paragraph{Sub-Riemannian geodesic problem} Consider the linear control system \eqref{eqn:lin_ctrl_syst} with $\Omega=L^2([0,T],\R^l)$.
+\paragraph{Sub-Riemannian geodesic problem} Consider the control-linear system \eqref{eqn:lin_ctrl_syst} with $\Omega=L^2([0,T],\R^l)$.
 For a trajectory $q(t)$, which corresponds to a control $u\in L^2([0,T],\R^l)$, we define its \emph{energy} at $t$ as

 Given $T>0$, and a pair of points $q_0,q_1\in M$, the question is to find a trajectory of \eqref{eqn:lin_ctrl_syst} which joins $q_0=q(0)$ with $q_1=q(T)$ while minimizing the energy $E^T$.
 Solutions of such a problem are called \emph{minimizing sub-Riemannian geodesics} -- see \cite{Montgomery_2006, Rifford_2014} for more details.